ycjmail/solana-playground-examples/ExpenseTracker/README.md

 * * *

-This is from [Solana Playground](https://beta.solpg.io/tutorials/expense-tracker): .
-I updated it from Anchor 0.29.0 to Anchor 0.30.1 and corrected some errors.
+This is exported from [Solana Playground](https://beta.solpg.io/tutorials/expense-tracker): .
+I corrected some errors and updated it from Anchor 0.29.0 to Anchor 0.30.1 .